Foot Wart Removal in Singapore

 Causes of Plantar Warts

 Plantar warts develop from an infection caused by the human papillomavirus (HPV).
-This virus typically enters the skin through tiny cuts, abrasions, or vulnerable areas on the foot’s surface.
-Environments that promote moisture and foot exposure, such as public swimming pools, communal showers, or locker rooms, can increase the risk of encountering the virus.
-The HPV then establishes itself within the skin layers, leading to the characteristic wart formation or a bump that can hurt or cause discomfort.
+The virus typically enters the skin through tiny cuts, abrasions, or vulnerable areas on the foot’s surface.

 Signs and Symptoms of Plantar Warts